usmanovs/Salesforce-Interview-Handbook/questions/developer-questions.md

 [[↑] Back to top](#Salesforce-Develop-Questions)

-### What are the different ways we can share a record?
-We can share records using:
-1. Roles
-1. OWDs
-1. Apex Sharing
-1. Manual sharing
-1. Sharing rules.

-[[↑] Back to top](#Salesforce-Develop-Questions)

 ### What are sharing settings?
 Why are they important?

 - The whole concept of access control can be visualized as 3 gates before you reach the treasury box (Speaking in layman terms)